matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - When the exception is thrown, the try will call close() on the w which will flush any buffered output and then close
-the FileWriter
+the FileWriter.
 - When IOException is thrown while flushing output data exception while cleaning up a resource is suppressed.
 The exception is caught, and added to the primary exception's suppressed exception list.
 Next the try-with-resources will continue
 with cleanup of the other resources.
-Finally primary exception will be rethrown
+Finally primary exception will be rethrown.

 - A similar pattern occurs if an exception it thrown during the resource initialization, or if the try block completes
 normally.
 The first exception thrown becomes the primary exception, and subsequent ones arising from cleanup
-are suppressed
+are suppressed.

-- The suppressed exceptions can be retrieved from the primary exception object by calling getSuppressedExceptions
+- The suppressed exceptions can be retrieved from the primary exception object by calling getSuppressedExceptions.

 ### The try-finally and try-catch-finally

 - The finally block contains code that will be executed in all circumstances.
 This makes them suitable for resource
-management, and other kind of cleanups
+management, and other kind of cleanups.

 #### Try-finally